 -

-What are the government’s plans and strategies in terms of the renewables industry?
-Please also provide a brief overview of key legislation and regulation in the renewable energy sector, including any anticipated legislative proposals?
+Please provide a brief overview of key legislation and regulation in the renewable energy sector, including any anticipated legislative proposals.

-In February 2024, the Council of Ministers of the former government passed a draft of the Green Gas Act (Erneuerbares-Gas-Gesetz).
-The draft legislation aimed to gradually replace a certain proportion of natural gas with renewable gas in the future (Grün-Gas-Quote).
-However, the government programme of the newly elected Austrian government only outlines a market premium model instead of the Grün-Gas-Quote intended by the previous government.
+In February 2024, the Council of Ministers of the former government approved a draft of the Green Gas Act (Erneuerbares-Gas-Gesetz).
+The draft legislation aimed to gradually replace a specified proportion of natural gas with renewable gas (Grün-Gas-Quote).
+However, the government programme of the newly elected Austrian government provides only for a market premium model, rather than the Grün-Gas-Quote envisaged by the previous government.
+The current government has not yet published a draft of this Act.
+Based on the most recent legislative developments in the electricity sector and the government’s stated plans in this regard, a new draft of the Green Gas Act appears unlikely to be published this year.

 The Renewable Heat Act (Erneuerbaren-Wärme-Gesetz), which is part of the Austrian Heat Strategy, entered into force at the beginning of 2024.
 The initial draft of the Renewable Heat Act outlined plans to phase out coal heating systems by 2035, followed by the complete decommissioning of all fossil-powered gas heating systems by 2040.
 However, the law currently in force solely focuses on the prohibition of fossil-powered central or decentralised heating systems in new buildings by 2024.
 Some experts in the energy sector have vehemently criticised this shift in approach, denoting it as a backward step that jeopardises Austria’s target of achieving climate neutrality by 2040.
 Under the newly elected Austrian government, it appears unlikely that the Renewable Heat Act will be revised to include a complete phase-out of all fossil-fuelled gas heating systems by 2040.